Katherine Oliver

-New York City's Entertainment Industry
+New York City's entertainment industry

 Production levels increased dramatically since Oliver's appointment as film commissioner.
-Between 2002 and 2011, television production in New York City grew by 82% while the number of primetime episodic dramas based in the City increased from only 9 series in the 2001-2002 TV season to 25 series in 2012–2013.
-In 2012, TV drama production in New York City increased by 37% while it decreased in Los Angeles by 20%.
-The growth in production had also been a boost to the local economy with on-location filming bringing money into the local economy and attracting tourists who are inspired to visit the settings of the shows they see on screen.
+Between 2002 and 2011, television production in New York City grew by 82%, while the number of primetime episodic dramas based in the city increased from only nine series in the 2001–2002 TV season to 25 series in 2012–2013.
+In 2012, TV drama production in New York City increased by 37%, while it decreased in Los Angeles by 20%.
+The growth in production was also a boost to the local economy, with on-location filming bringing money into the local economy and attracting tourists who are inspired to visit the settings of the shows they see on screen.

-At the start of her appointment as commissioner in 2002, Oliver immediately updated the way permits were issued, doing away with electric typewriters and reducing permit process wait times.
+At the start of her appointment as commissioner in 2002, Oliver updated the way permits were issued, doing away with electric typewriters and reducing permit process wait times.
 In later years, an online permit system was developed, allowing any production with Internet access to apply for location requests, eliminating the need to visit the office in person to obtain permits.
-Oliver also emphasized customer service and implemented measures that would make it more cost effective to film in New York City, like the "Made in NY" Marketing Credit – free advertising in subways, buses and on Taxi-TV for qualified productions in exchange for a donation made to a local cultural institution – and a discount program lessening the cost of goods and services for films and TV shows in the City at 1,000 participating businesses.
+Oliver also emphasized customer service and implemented measures that would make it more cost effective to film in New York City, like the "Made in NY" Marketing Credit – free advertising in subways, buses and on Taxi-TV for qualified productions in exchange for a donation made to a local cultural institution – and a discount program lessening the cost of goods and services for films and TV shows in the city at 1,000 participating businesses.

 Filmmakers responded to the open access and additional services.
 According to HBO executive Bruce Richmond, "Location shoots, especially in a city the scale of New York, have their complexities, so you always want an engaged mayor's office.
 That's exactly what we've seen with Mayor Bloomberg's team."

 In a 2013 Fast Company article, Oliver was described as "rejuvenat[ing] an entire industry, helping to grow New York's content economy."